-Among the eclectic collection of portraits on the walls of the three galleries laid out in a T shape were some early Colonial worthies who may well have heard some of the pieces on the program at a Government House reception or dinner.
+Among the eclectic collection of portraits on the walls of the three galleries laid out in a T shape are some early Colonial worthies who may well have heard some of the pieces on the program at a Government House reception or dinner.

 Australian Haydn Ensemble performs Mozart’s Spring at the State Library of NSW.
 Photo © Oliver Miller